 To reprocess Dynamic Media assets in a folder:

-In Adobe Experience Manager, from the Assets page, navigate to a folder of Dynamic Media assets that has an Image Profile or a Video Profile assigned to it and for which you want to apply the Scene7: Reprocess Asset workflow,
+In Experience Manager, from the Assets page, navigate to an assets folder that has an Image Profile or a Video Profile assigned to it and for which you want to apply the Scene7: Reprocess Asset workflow.

 Folders that have an Image Profile or Video Profile assigned to it have the profile’s name appear directly below the folder name in Card View.

 Select a folder.

 Near the upper-left corner of the page, from the drop-down list, click Timeline.

 Near the lower-left corner of the page, to the right of the Comment field, tap the carat icon ( ^ ) .